oscar-franzen/oclust/README.md

 # Requirements
 * Linux
 * Perl 5
+* A computer cluster with the LSF scheduler if you want to run the Needleman-Wunsch alignments.

 # Input files
 The only input file to oclust is a file in FASTA format containing the sequencing reads to be